wynnek/doctors-note-summarizer/README.md

   * Version 2.0: Generate fake doctor's notes dynamically, so they can be selected by the user as input text files
   * Version 3.0: Read handwriting images
   * Version 4.0: Output voice audio
-  * Version 5.0: Doctor's Note to MRI person or other nurse
+  * Version 5.0: Doctor's Note to MRI person or other nurses

 ## Solution Design (high-level):